• Skip to primary navigation

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 3 days.
-Reheat them in the microwave, covered, at 50% power.
+You can keep the leftovers in an airtight container in the fridge for up to four days.
+Reheat them in the microwave covered at 50% power.

-Three pannenkoeken rolled up and served on a white plate.
+Three pannenkoeken are rolled up and served on a white plate.

 Almond Flour Pancakes